-After the drive to Georgetown, stretch your legs exploring the businesses of this friendly town’s downtown core.
+After the drive to Georgetown, stretch your legs by exploring the businesses of this friendly town’s downtown core.
 Great picnic shopping stops include Heather’s Bakery Café on Main Street, where you’ll find a fantastic selection of baked goods as well as sandwiches and wraps.
 Mill Street Cheese Market, also on Main Street, will craft a customized cheese and charcuterie platter with all of your favourite items.
 They also offer an interesting selection of gourmet chips and dips that are perfect for picnic snacking.
-If planning your picnic for a Saturday before October 18th, be sure to swing by Georgetown’s Farmer’s Market, also on Main Street, between 8 am and 12:30 pm.
+If planning your picnic for a Saturday before mid-October, be sure to swing by Georgetown’s Farmer’s Market, also on Main Street, between 8 am and 12:30 pm.

 From Georgetown, enjoy a pretty drive through the town of Glen Williams as you make your way to Scotsdale Farm.
 If you’re up for a hike, there’s a beautiful six-kilometre section of The Bruce Trail to explore.
 Alternatively, you can enjoy a shorter walk to take in the fall colours around the farm and the beautiful pond just beyond the barn.